Shicheng Yinchen Tea

 Manufacturing Method of Shicheng Yinchen Tea

-Made from pure, natural plants, utilizing modern, nature-oriented technology, the process includes screening, sand removal, dry washing, dust extraction, fixation, rolling, and high-temperature sterilization to produce a healthy green tea beverage through meticulous production techniques.
+Made from pure, natural plants, utilizing modern, nature-oriented technology, the process includes screening, sand removal, dry washing, dust extraction, fixation, rolling, and high-temperature sterilization to produce a healthy beverage through meticulous production techniques.

 Chinese Tea